stackblitz-labs/pkg.pr.new/README.md

 First [install the GitHub Application](https://github.com/apps/pkg-pr-new).

 > [!IMPORTANT]
 > Make sure it's installed on the repository before trying to publish a package.
+To read about the permissions the app needs, check [#305](https://github.com/stackblitz-labs/pkg.pr.new/issues/305).

 After installing on your repository, you can run `npx pkg-pr-new publish` in your workflows and then you have continuous releases!